 cbs-testas an example.

-Disk Type: We provide Premium Cloud Storage, SSD, and Enhanced SSD.
-Different availability zones may provide different disk types.
-For more information, please see Cloud Disk Types.
-You can select a disk type as prompted by the Console.
+Disk Type: Premium Cloud Disk, SSD Cloud Disk, and HSSD Cloud Disk are supported.
+Different availability zones may have different disk types.
+For more information, see Cloud Disk Types.
+Select a disk type as prompted by the console.

 Reclaim Policy: the reclaim policy for cloud disks.
 Generally, the Delete and Retain reclaim policies are provided, which depends on the selected billing mode.
 For data security, we recommend that you select Retain.